csinparallel/mpi4py-examples/drug-design/README.md

 ## Running Experiments

 The python code is designed to be used with mpi4py.
-You will need this installed on your own machine or on a cluster of machines.
+You will need this installed on your own machine, a server, or on a cluster of machines.

 What you can try will depend on the speed of your system.
 A simple place to start is with our fixed set of 18 ligands.

-## Cluster of machines method
+## Multicore server method

-**DO** use this method on a Raspberry Pi cluster.
+**DO** use this method on a server with multiple cores.

-You will want to run each version on a cluster like this:
+You will want to run each version on the virtual20 server like this:

-1. mpirun -np 4 -hostfile cluster_nodes --map-by node python dd_mpi_equal_chunks.py 18 --verbose
+1. mpirun -np 4 python dd_mpi_equal_chunks.py 18 --verbose

-2. mpirun -np 4 -hostfile cluster_nodes --map-by node python dd_mpi_dynamic.py 18 --verbose
+2. mpirun -np 4 python dd_mpi_dynamic.py 18 --verbose

-This will vary between openMPI and MPICH versions of MPI.
-What is shown is for openMPI.

 From here you should be able to trace how the two programs are working.
+Be sure to take a bit of time to read through the output and match it to the code file for each one.

 You can get all the options like this: